I love road trips. Love. Send me on a 6 hour drive with some sunflower seeds and a podcast and I will be the happiest camper you know.

 It’s boring sometimes.

 Let’s just be honest with each other.
-No matter how many destinations you map along the way, there will come a time when you’re bored.
+No matter how many destinations you map along the way, there will come a time in your road trips where you’re bored.
 And probably uncomfortable.

 My advice?
 Be prepared with something to do during the times when there aren’t things to appreciate.
 Before you set out on your trip (more importantly, before you lose your cellular connection), download your favorite Spotify playlist.
 Scour Pocketcasts for a new podcast to listen to.
 Side note: I recommend How I Built This by NPR and The Daily by the New York Times.